MakeSchool-Tutorials/Makestagram-Swift-V3/Q16-Creating-Custom-Post-Cells/content.md

 Navigate to the following [github link](https://github.com/onevcat/Kingfisher) and follow the instructions for downloading *Kingfisher*.
 You'll have to add *Kingfisher* to your pod file and type `pod install` to download the associated pod.

-*Kingfisher* is a popular Swift library for asychronously downloading and caching images.
+*Kingfisher* is a popular Swift library for asynchronously downloading and caching images.
 We'll be able to use it like this:

 ```
 let url = URL(string: "https://domain.com/image.jpg")!
 imageView.kf.setImage(with: url)
 ```

 As you can see, *Kingfisher* allows us to easily download and turn `URL`s into `UIImage`s.

 ## Creating the PostImageCell